tommason14/autochem/README.md

 system.
 To do this, pass in a `frags_in_subdir` option.
 For example, `GamessJob('file.xyz', frags_in_subdir=True, settings=sett)`.

-When running from the command line with `chem_assist -d`, input files can also be created for all molecules in the system.
+When running from the command line with `autochem -d`, input files can also be created for all molecules in the system.

 In `Settings` files, to specify job parameters type `sett.frag.meta...`, whereas